 - Add egg and beat until combined.
 Mix in milk and vanilla.

 - In a small mixing bowl, whisk together flour, baking soda, and salt; gradually add to the peanut butter mixture.
-Stir in chocolate chips.
+Stir in chocolate chips and mini chocolate chips.

 - Scoop the dough with a medium cookie scoop, slightly overfilled, and arrange on ungreased cookie sheets.
 Flatten balls slightly with your hand or the bottom of a glass.
 Crosshatch if desired.
 (I don't with these cookies)